-- set the percentages of duplicate probability that will be considered high and medium depending on the percentages in rule conditions.
+- Set the high and medium duplicate probability depending on the percentages in rule conditions.

 Let’s look into each of these options.

 For each condition in a duplicate detection rule, you can set a certain percentage that will determine the value of this condition.
 After a duplicate check, the scores of all conditions are added up.
-If you add the Duplicates widget to the form, the sum total will be displayed on app item pages.
+The sum total will be displayed on app item pages, in the Duplicates widget.
 The widget’s color will be yellow or red depending on the number of overlapping fields and the values of all conditions.

-In the Set up the minimal percentages for duplicate detection results section, you can determine what the minimal percentages to consider items potential duplicates are going to be.
+In the Set up the minimal percentages for duplicate detection results section, you can determine the minimal percentages for considering items potential duplicates.
 The widget’s color will depend on the probability of the app item being a duplicate (high or medium):

 - Red indicator.
 By default, it is set to 70%.
-The color of the Duplicates widget will be red.
+The color of the Duplicates widget on the app item page will be red.

 - Yellow indicator.
 By default, it is set to 30%.
-The color of the Duplicates widget will be yellow.
+The color of the Duplicates widget on the app item page will be yellow.

 For example, the following rule is configured for the Deals app by default: the system searches for matches in the Name field of the deal (40% value) and in the Work phone, Work email, and Name fields of the contact linked with the deal (20% value each).

-If only the names of the deals match, the notification on their pages will be yellow, as the probability of it being a duplicate will be 40%.
+If only the names of two deals match, the notification on their pages will be yellow, as the probability of it being a duplicate will be 40%:

-If the system finds matches in all the fields specified in the rule, app items will be considered duplicates with a score of 100%.
+If matches are found in all fields specified in the rule, app items will be considered duplicates with a score of 100%.
 The widget on their pages will be red:

 Exclude fields from search